 Now let's get started on how to approve these requests.

 There are two ways two arrive at the request section:

 The first is the click on the request below the shift and the request section will open.
 The advantage of this option is that the requests section opens exactly to this shift and its request.
 You can approve or decline each request by clicking on the check or x or v buttons.
-Finally confirm the assigning.
+Finally, confirm the assignment.
 Take a look at how it looks below.

-To approve a decline a request simply click on the x or v buttons.
-Finally confirm the assigning.
+To approve a decline request simply click on the x or v buttons.
+Finally, confirm the assignment.
 Take a look at how this looks below.

 You can sort the requests to viewing in a certain order the options are:

 Number of shifts this week (most to least)

 The Admin Perspective: What Information Can I See in the Requests Section?

 In the request section, you can see various information giving you everything you need to make informed decisions about which shifts you should approve.
 Below we will go over these one by one.
 Let's begin!